mhotoft/dsc-cp-package/README.md

 ## Subtitles

-All subtitles as *.srt or *.smi files are accepted.
+The specific formatting of subtitles should be cleared during an onboarding test-phase.

+All subtitles must be delivered in *.srt format (UTF-8, with BOM).
+No special formatting besides - <i> tags </i> - is accepted.

+All subtitles should be 'zero-aligned' and confirmed 100% to the mezzanine videofile - ie. run at the same framerate and with no off-sets.
 The link between the ADI metadata file can be either through the naming of the subtitle file or an explicit asset class (Asset_Class="Subtitle").

 # Full Examples